bytehaufen/nixfiles/README.md

 <h1 align="center">❄️Bytehaufens Nixfiles❄️</h1>

 > [!warning]
 > This repository is currently under heavy development.
+Also this README is unfinished and needs to
+> be refactored.
 So do not use this! 🚧
 >
 > Currently I am migrating from arch linux to NixOS.
 So this repository will be updated frequently.
 > Many things have to be refactored, are buggy, broken, incomplete, whatever.
 If you have any